Accelerating prototypes and demonstrations

 To facilitate the rapid development cycle we demand, performers need equally rapid funding.

+That’s where disruptioneering comes in.
 Disruptioneering is the process we use to validate an emerging technology before making a larger investment in prototyping.

-Each project is called a Disruption Opportunity.
+Each project is called a Disruption Opportunity

 Managed by our Defense Sciences Office (DSO), Disruption Opportunities are targeted and limited-scope investments.
 Most of these projects are focused on small, high-risk efforts important to DSO’s mission.